decause/advfoss/advfoss/static/hw/peereval.md

 6. Are you satisfied with the work that the student being rated did?
 Explain why or why not.

+7. What skills did they pick up this semester?

+8. What skills should they develop further?

-7. Please rate this person’s contribution on a scale from 1 to 100.
+9. Please rate this person’s contribution on a scale from 1 to 100.
 A 59 or below would represent a failing grade,  60-69 a “D,” 70-79 a “C,” 80-89 a “B,”90-100 an “A.”

-8. Please include a brief explanation of why you think the person deserves his/her score, particularly if it might seem to contradict anything you have indicated above.
+10. Please include a brief explanation of why you think the person deserves his/her score, particularly if it might seem to contradict anything you have indicated above.